 Allen sadly passed away in November 2006, aged 79.

 In a fitting tribute to Allen, the new housing estate which has been built on what was the Officers’ Mess at Church Fenton (opposite the main gate) has been named Rowley Fields.

-You can view some of the Allen Rowley Collection at Leeds Central Library’s exhibition Breaking the News until the 7 April.
-Many of his books are also available to borrow, please have a look on our catalogue.
+Many of Allen’s books are available to borrow, please have a look on our catalogue.

 Wonderful story of a man with many interests and the motivation to encourage others in his writing and photographic journalism !